Lumbar facet syndrome

 In prolonged extended postures, the facet joints support a greater axial load, and if we add the previous deterioration of the intervertebral disc, this can reach 70% of the total axial load.
 Prolonged postures, especially in flexion, can also cause overload and irritation of these joints.

-Symptoms of lumbar facet joint syndrome may include:
+Symptoms of lumbar facet syndrome may include:

 • Pain radiating to the gluteus, hip, or thigh, mimicking sciatica.